himynameisvlad/chat.ai/README.md

 ### "API key not found" error
 - Make sure you've created a `.env` file in the backend folder
-- Verify your API key is correct and properly set in the `.env` file
+- Verify your API key for your chosen provider is correct
+- Check that `AI_PROVIDER` matches the provider whose key you've set

 ### CORS errors
 - Ensure the backend is running on port 3001
 - Check that the frontend's `VITE_API_URL` matches your backend URL
+- Verify the backend CORS configuration

 ### Port already in use
-- Change the port in backend's `.env` file
+- Change the `PORT` in backend's `.env` file
 - Update `VITE_API_URL` in frontend's `.env` to match

+### Provider switching not working
+- Restart the backend server after changing `AI_PROVIDER`
+- Ensure the new provider's API key is configured
+- Check backend logs for provider initialization messages

+### Stream not displaying
+- Check browser console for errors
+- Verify the backend is running and accessible
+- Ensure your API key has sufficient credits/quota

 ## License